 Do you have difficulty speaking English?
 Sometimes the hardest part is simply starting a conversation.
-Learn these expressions for starting a conversation in English in any situation – formal or informal, at work, school, or other contexts!
-And stay tuned for the next lesson, which will be on how to continue the conversation.
+Here are some good conversation starters that native English speakers use in various real life situations – formal or informal, at work, school, or other contexts!

-With friends, you can use informal English expressions like these:
+With close friends, you can use informal conversation starters like these:

 - What’s up?